notofonts/noto-docs/src/miniarticles/NotoSansTifinaghAir.md

 # Noto Sans Tifinagh Air

-Noto Sans Tifinagh Air is a sanserif design intended for general use for the Tifinagh script.
-This is the Air of the family.
+Noto Sans Tifinagh Air is a sanserif design in the Air variant for texts in the Tifinagh script.

-It contains 168 glyphs and 5 OpenType features, and supports 76 characters from the Unicode blocks: Tifinagh, Combining Diacritical Marks.
+Noto Sans Tifinagh Air contains 168 glyphs, 5 OpenType features, and supports 76 characters from 2 Unicode blocks: Tifinagh, Combining Diacritical Marks.

 ## Supported writing systems